agda/agda/doc/user-manual/language/sort-system.lagda.rst

 .. note::
    ``univSort``, ``funSort`` and ``piSort`` are *internal* constructors that may be printed when evaluating a term.
-The user can not enter them, nor introduce them in Agda code.
+The user cannot enter them, nor introduce them in Agda code.
 All these constructors do not represent new sorts but instead, they compute to the right sort once their arguments are known.